fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 Now, let's see an example where out of the above four columns we will render the chart using the time column and the data of **Sales** and **Quantity**.

-The chart to showcase the quantity sold will look like as shown below:
+The chart to showcase the quantity sold will look as shown below:

 {% embed_ftChart online-sales-single-series-multiple-measures %}